-7.2 Wastewater disposal and re-use in the islands
+9.1 Wastewater disposal and re-use on the islands

-The majority of properties within the islands contain on-site waste water systems.
-However there are areas within the islands where on-site systems are unable to cope with the waste produced.
+The majority of properties on the islands contain on-site waste water systems.
+However there are areas where on-site systems are unable to cope with the waste produced.
 Some commercial properties in Oneroa are connected to a centralised wastewater system that takes the waste to the Owhanake wastewater treatment plan.
 Treated water is discharged to the Owhanake wetland.